Salt substitute

-A salt substitute, also known as low-sodium salt, is a low-sodium alternative to edible salt (table salt) marketed to circumvent the risk of high blood pressure and cardiovascular disease associated with a high intake of sodium chloride while maintaining a similar taste.
+A salt substitute, also known as low-sodium salt, is a low-sodium alternative to edible salt (table salt) marketed to reduce the risk of high blood pressure and cardiovascular disease associated with a high intake of sodium chloride while maintaining a similar taste.

 The leading salt substitutes are non-sodium table salts, which have their tastes as a result of compounds other than sodium chloride.
 Non-sodium salts reduce daily sodium intake and reduce the health effects of this element.

 Low sodium diet

-According to current WHO guidelines, adults should consume less than 2,000 mg of sodium per day (i.e. about 5 grams of traditional table salt), and at least 3,510 mg of potassium per day.
-In Europe, adults and children consume about twice as much sodium as recommended by experts.
+Research

+In 2021, a large randomised controlled trial of 20,995 older people in China reported that use of a potassium salt substitute in home cooking over a five-year period reduced the risk of stroke by 14%, major cardiovascular events by 13% and all-cause mortality by 12% compared to use of regular table salt.
+The study reported no significant difference in hyperkalaemia between the two groups, though people with serious kidney disease were excluded from the trial.
+The salt substitute used was 25% potassium chloride and 75% sodium chloride.

+A 2022 Cochrane review of 26 trials involving salt substitutes reported their use probably slightly reduces blood pressure, non-fatal stroke, non-fatal acute coronary syndrome and heart disease death in adults compared to use of regular table salt.
+A separate systematic review and meta-analysis published in the same year of 21 trials involving salt substitutes reported protective effects of salt substitute on total mortality, cardiovascular mortality and cardiovascular events.